bcgov/mds/mds_loadtest/README.md

 'pip install -r requirements.txt'

+Save a copy of  'loadTestConstants.EXAMPLE.py' as 'loadTestConstants.py'

 Get a bearer token from the network console after successfully logging into the app.
-Add it to the constants.py file
+Add it to the loadTestConstants.py file.
 NOTE:  It will only last a day.

 To run api tests run: